Squirtleiscool/microgrow/wp-content/plugins/webp-converter-for-media/readme.txt

 = Why are some images not in WebP? =

 If the converted image in WebP format is larger than the original, the browser will use the original file.
 This converted file will be deleted.
 Therefore, you can also see files other than WebP on the list.
 When this happens, you will receive information in debug.log.

+When such a situation occurs, a file in `.webp.deleted` format will be created.
+This avoids re-converting images that were larger than original after converting to WebP.
+If the option of forced conversion of all images is checked, this image will also be re-converted.

 If you want to force the use of WebP files, uncheck the `Automatic removal of WebP files larger than original` option in the plugin settings.
 Then click on the `Regenerate All` button to convert all images again.